notrueindian/jekyll/about.md

 My only professional credit right now is as a writer for New Agenda Publishing on Orun: Post Apotheosis, Afro-Inspired, Space Opera RPG, which was [kickstarted](https://www.kickstarter.com/projects/newagendapubs/orun) in 2018.
 I've also been a sensitivity reader and done some minor layout work.

 But I'm always tinkering away at my own games.
-You can check out [Parliament of Knives](/parliament-of-knives/), my political intrigue RPG written to be played over Discord or a similar app.
+Check out [my Itch store](https://notrueindian.itch.io/).
+My current work-in-progress is [Parliament of Knives](/parliament-of-knives/), my political intrigue RPG written to be played over Discord or a similar app.
 The entire game is available for free as markdown/HTML because this isn't a game meant to be played at a table so a PDF or print would be kind of ridiculous.
 Check it out!
 And if you like it, let me know!

 This blog also contains my posts for Deepfolk, which is my leftist New Weird under-the-ocean setting for RPGs.
+It's in very early stages.

 Art Credits: